 I’m Leah.
 My twitter bio reads as: Living life with joyful passion.
 Trying to follow Jesus.
 Wife.
 Mama to three kiddos.
 Lifelong learner, IBCLC, volunteer, traveler, gardener, creator.
 Sometimes I enjoy more than 140 characters, in which case I would add the following.

-We are lifelong learners, which is my prefered way of referring to our version of homeschooling, as for us, our days look very little like they would if my kiddos went to school.
+We are lifelong learners, which is my preferred way of referring to our version of homeschooling, as for us, our days look very little like they would if my kiddos went to school.
 We all love to learn and I hope to provide my children with the support and time they need to discover and pursue their own dreams and passions.

 I am an IBCLC (registered lactation consultant) and love to support women and families on their breastfeeding journey (whatever that looks like for them), as I believe it not only makes a huge difference in the short and longterm physical/mental/emotional health of babies and their mothers, but also can impact one’s overall parenting journey in such a beautiful way.

 I volunteer with a mother to mother relational support group in the inner city.
 These women have touched my heart and changed my life, in ways words could never express and I am thankful to them for giving me so much.
-I also do some volunteer work surrounding breastfeeding and responsive and respectful parenting.

 I believe in God and try hard to remember that God is love.
 With all the day-to-day tragic things that happen in the world, I sometimes have heated words for s/he.
 I just discovered and inside truly believe this quote from Henri Nouwen “While my friend always spoke about the sun, I kept speaking about the clouds, until one day I realized that it was the sun that allowed me to see the clouds.”
 So my heated words are probably misdirected, but I’m still growing.